aktsbot/dotfiles/README.md

 The older configs are in the [old](https://github.com/aktsbot/dotfiles/tree/old) branch.

-I now just use slackware with dwm, st and dmenu.
-The [suckless](https://github.com/aktsbot/suckless) repo has configs for them.
+Check the [suckless](https://github.com/aktsbot/suckless) repo for dwm, st and dmenu configs.

 **Happy Hacking!**